Bethany G. Shechtel, Esq.

 Biography

 Bethany G. Shechtel is a native Washingtonian and grew up in Montgomery County, Maryland.
 Bethany is a graduate of Richard Montgomery High School, Towson University, College of Notre Dame of Maryland, and the University of the District of Columbia Law School.
+She serves as the founding and managing partner of BGS Law, LLC and she resides in Montgomery County where she raised her daughter, who is now a proud Maryland college student.

 * Bellin, Jeffrey and Ferguson, Andrew Guthrie, Trial by Google: Judicial Notice in the Information Age (September 26, 2013).
 Northwestern University Law Review, Vol. 108, p.
 1137, 2014.